bbrks/wrap/README.md

 ## Contributing

-Issues/PRs are much appreciated!

-Feature requests/improvements welcome.
+Issues, feature requests or improvements welcome!

 ## License
-This project is licensed under the [MIT License](LICENSE.md).
+This project is licensed under the [MIT License](LICENSE).